V/Line A class: History

 The class were rebuilt from B class locomotives originally constructed in the 1950s, as part of the New Deal reforms of passenger rail operations in Victoria.
 The rebuild contract was let in January 1983 to Clyde Engineering, Rosewater with the first locomotive entering service in May 1984, but the project was abandoned in mid 1985 after rising costs due to structural fatigue, with the 11th rebuild delivered in August 1985.
 It was decided to instead build more of the N class locomotives, mechanically similar to the A class.
 The major difference was the addition of head end power generators, as it was believed this was a more efficient way of supplying power for air-conditioning and lighting than power vans or individual generator sets under carriages.

 Four locomotives were named after Australian rules football players in September 1984, while A60 was named after former railway commissioner Harold Clapp.
 In July 1986, A85 was regeared for 160 km/h operation, and tested between Glenorchy and Lubeck, to test an H type carriage set fitted with high speed bogies, but was returned to the standard 133 km/h gearing soon after.

+In late 1986 the engines were cycled through Bendigo Workshops for fireproofing of the side panels.

 In preparation for the transitioning of V/Line services to private ownership, four were allocated to passenger services and seven to freight services.

 When the engines were initially converted from B class units they were intended for light, high speed passenger traffic, but in Freight Australia service this had limited value.
 The engine frames could not be easily reinforced, but by 2002 the D57 traction motors were swapped for D77, which raised the current axle from 825A to 1050A.
 To better make use of the increased power the gear ratios in each unit were changed from 59:18 to 61:16, improving adhesion and overall providing an increase in tractive effort of 35%.
 The lower-power traction motors were cascaded to the Y Class fleet.

 The V/Line units were not upgraded in this way, and continued to operate in regular service supplementing the N Class locomotives on mainline services.
 Another fixed roster was to Stony Point, as the MTH carriages allocated to that service were fitted with on-board head-end-power generators.
 The A class locomotives were supposed to run their last mainline passenger services in 2013, with A60 operating what was supposed to be the final service, the 16:15 Southern Cross to Bacchus Marsh on 24 April 2013.
 However, due to a shortage of N class locomotives V/Line briefly reactivated A70 in 2014, with all four locomotives in the V/Line passenger fleet having since been withdrawn.
 Pacific National withdrew its last examples in May 2014.